raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 is then used to encrypt all signature encryption keys attached to credentials used in that group.

-For credentials in KeyPackages, clients use a DPK that they distribute to users they have a connection with as part of the connection establishment process.
-When those users then want to use the KeyPackages, they have to re-encrypt the signature encryption key under the DPK of the group they want to add the owner of the KeyPackage to.
+For credentials in KeyPackages, the encrypted signatures are included in the AddPackage that wraps the KeyPackage.

 ~~~
 struct {
   opaque encrypted_signature_encryption_key<0..255>;
 } EncryptedSignatureEncryptionKey

+struct {
+  EncryptedSignatureEncryptionKey ciphertext;
+} RMAddPackageData
 ~~~

+To encrypt the signature encryption key, clients use a DPK that they distribute to users they have a connection with as part of the connection establishment process.
+When those users then want to use the KeyPackages, they have to re-encrypt the signature encryption key under the DPK of the group they want to add the owner of the KeyPackage to.

 ### Client credential encryption